rudidude86/gura-lang.github.io/documents/Module.md

 This loads a module file `re.gurd` and creates a module `re` in the current scope.
 After importing, functions like `re.match()` and `re.sub()` that the module provides become available.

+You can import module properties into the current scope by specifying their symbols in a block of `import()` function.

+    import(re) { match, sub }

+Then, you can call these functions like `match()` instead of `re.match()`.
+Specifying `*` in the block will import all of the module properties into the current scope.

+    import(re) { * }

+Usually, this is not a recommended manner because there's a risk that symbols in a module conflict with ones that already exist.
+However, it may be a practical way to import some modules like `opengl`, which guarantees all the properties have distinguishable symbols.

-You can also import modules at the timing of launching the interpreter by specifying a command line option `-i` with module names.
+You can also import modules at the timing launching the interpreter by specifying a command line option `-i` with module names.
 Below is an example that imports a module `re` before parsing the script file `foo.gura`.